‘Destiny 2’ Faction Rallies Overhaul Explained: How To Earn Faction Tokens Quickly

 — Bungie (@Bungie) June 4, 2018

-Best Way to Farm Faction Tokens
+Best Way To Farm Faction Tokens

 Completing Heroic Public Events plus Patrols are the quickest way to earn a full five stacks of Renown in Destiny 2.
 Guardians should do this for the location listed on the daily Milestones for each Guardian to earn even Faction Tokens.